Gabriel and the Mountain

 Gabriel and the Mountain (Gabriel e a montanha) is a 2017 Brazilian-French drama film directed by Fellipe Gamarano Barbosa.
-It tells the true story of Brazilian backpacker Gabriel Buchmann who travels through several African countries, for some time with his girlfriend Cristina, and finally dies while climbing Mount Mulanje in Malawi.
-It was screened in the International Critics' Week section at the 2017 Cannes Film Festival.
+It was screened in the Critics' Week section at the 2017 Cannes Film Festival.
 At Cannes, it won the France 4 Visionary Award and the Gan Foundation Support for Distribution Award.

+Plot

+The film tells the true story of Brazilian backpacker Gabriel Buchmann who travels through several African countries, some of the time with his girlfriend Cristina, and dies while climbing Mount Mulanje, Malawi.